Varun-Goyal/Team-Project---CMPE-272/README.md

           8. Admin has the ability to approve posts made by the users before they can be seen publically

           9. The website is resistant to SQL injection.
-It also has session based access and encrypted session based cookies maknig the website highly secure against a variety of attacks like MIM and session hacking.
+It also has session based access and encrypted session based cookies making the website highly secure against a variety of attacks like MIM and session hacking.